French Classes For Adults

 Find your level here.

-Two types of discounts are offered each term (until December 1 for Winter Term): 10% Earlybird or 15% Senior discount.
+Two types of time sensitive discounts are offered each term 10% Earlybird or 15% Senior discount.
 Sign up for our Quoi de Neuf?
 Newsletter and never miss the discount deadline!

 Year-Round Classes: Core